containers/crun-vm/README.md

 In the examples above, you were able to boot the VM but not to login.
-To fix this and do other first-boot customization, you can provide a [cloud-init] NoCloud configuration to the VM by configuring a bind mount with the special destination `/cloud-init`:
+To fix this and do other first-boot customization, you can provide a [cloud-init] NoCloud configuration to the VM by passing in the non-standard option `--cloud-init` *after* the image specification:

 ```console
 $ ls examples/cloud-init/config/